zzz6519003/substrate-how-to-guides/docs/01-basics/helper-functions.md

 keywords: basics, runtime
 ---

-# Using Pallet Helper Functions
+# Using helper functions

-_ _
+_Building up key components for adding functionality to your pallets._

 ## Goal

-Include helper functions inside a pallet.
+Use helper functions inside a pallet to improve code readability and reusability.

 ## Use cases